bigchaindb/bigchaindb/docs/server/source/simple-deployment-template/network-setup.md

 At this point the Member should have received the `genesis.json` file.

-**Important note on security: each Member should verify that the `genesis.json` file contains the correct public keys.**
+The Member must copy the `genesis.json` file into their local `$HOME/.tendermint/config` directory.

-The Member must copy the `genesis.json` file in the local `.tendermint/config` directory.
-Every Member now shares the same `chain_id`, `genesis_time`, used to identify the Network, and the same list of `validators`.
+Every Member now shares the same `chain_id` and `genesis_time` (used to identify the Network), and the same list of `validators`.

-The Member must edit the `.tendermint/config/config.toml` file and make the following changes:
+Each Member must edit their `$HOME/.tendermint/config/config.toml` file and make the following changes:

 ```
 moniker = "Name of our node"